Airmanf7/Joint_Savings_Account_with_Solidity/README.md

 ---
 ## Installation/ Usage Guide

-### 1. Open [REMIX IDE](https://remix.ethereum.org/) to view and edit the `joint_savings.sol` file.

-### 2. Open the REMIX IDE, click on the left icon logo, and then click Open file and navigate to where the git clone files are locally saved on your machine.
+### 1. Open [REMIX IDE](https://remix.ethereum.org/), then click on the left icon logo, and then click Open file and navigate to where the git clone files are saved locally on your computer.

-- This will open through this IDE for you to compile the smart contract.

 ![Remix IDE Open](.